AdwayKasture/urza/README.md

 ## Core Concept

 Urza treats workflows as code.
 A workflow is a simple Elixir map that defines a series of jobs, their dependencies, and how data flows between them.
-This approach makes workflows easy to create.
+This approach makes workflows easy to create, version, and manage.

-At its heart, Urza leverages the power of Elixir's BEAM VM for massive concurrency and Oban for reliable, distributed background job processing.

 ```elixir
 %{